Sesame paste and tahini might sound like twins separated at birth. Both are ground sesame, but they aren't the same!

 For example, if you seek a rich flavor boost in your recipe's nutty dressing or sauce, then it would be better to choose sesame paste over tahini.

-To summarize, though both ingredients are made of ground sesame seeds mixed with oil; they differ slightly in preparation process along with taste & fragrance attributes that make them unique ingredients within themselves indispensable in the kitchen arsenal for instant richness and flavour depth boosters for any dish originated from diverse culinary backgrounds.
+To summarize, though both ingredients are made of ground sesame seeds mixed with oil; they differ slightly in preparation process along with taste & fragrance attributes that make them unique ingredients within themselves essential in the kitchen arsenal for instant richness and flavour depth boosters for any dish originated from diverse culinary backgrounds.

 Comparing sesame paste and tahini, both have their unique qualities that can be beneficial in various dishes.